bmink/microarcade/README.md

 represents the contents of the screen.
 In the case of `microarcade`, the display is 128x64 pixels, and each pixel can be represented by one bit (pixel on/off) so the framebuffer is 1024 bytes large (128 * 64 / 8).
-Once the app finishes drawing the frame, it instructs the display library to send it to the display.
+Once the app finishes drawing the frame, it instructs the graphics engine to send it to the display.
 Data is sent using DMA so the application doesn't have to wait for it to complete but can go about doing other things.
 More detail on all this later...